 Walt Disney was intent on entertaining off-screen as well as on-screen.
-With 150 million attendees in 2017, Disney is by far largest amusement park chain in the world and, in 2015, made about four times more revenue than its closest competitor, Overseas Chinese Town (OCT) Parks China.
+With 150 million attendees in 2017, Disney is by far largest amusement park chain in the world and, in 2018, generated over 20 billion U.S. dollars in revenue from its theme parks alone.
 Aside from the park and resort business, Disney also has a strong presence in the cruise industry.
-American travelers rated Disney as the best large-ship cruise line, and the sixth best midsized-ship cruise line in 2017.
+American travelers rated Disney as the best large-ship cruise line, and the seventh best midsized-ship cruise line in 2018.

 In the consumer market, Disney is the leading company in licensed merchandise worldwide in 2017.
 Disney Consumer Products’ global retail sales stood at 53 billion U.S. dollars in 2017; Meredith, its closest competitor in the market, registered a total of 23.2 billion U.S. dollars in sales during the measured period.
-In 2017, the Walt Disney Company’s revenue from consumer products was about 3.26 billion U.S. dollars in licensing and publishing, and about 1.58 billion U.S. dollars in retail and other segments.
+In 2018, the Walt Disney Company’s revenue from consumer products was about 3.06 billion U.S. dollars in licensing and publishing, and about 1.59 billion U.S. dollars in retail and other segments.